 One of the most popular areas for diving in Taba is the Abou Lou Lou House Reef.
 This is an area just off a jetty near the hotel Abou Lou Lou House.
 It is considered the ideal dive site for a beginner, and presents an amazing number of fish – usually including crabs and shrimp, groupers and Moray Eels, puffer fish and a tremendous number of Lion Fish.

 Another popular site is El Mazeriq, which is an easy to enter location full of many hills and valleys of hard coral formations, but what most visitors head to is the remarkable piece of brain coral that stands at over five meters high, called “Brian’s Brain” which stands near the end of the dive area.

 Ras El Shetan

 Ras El Shetan, or the Devils Head, is another area popular for scuba diving in Taba.
-The land base for this dive is an active Bedouin camp, and most divers can expect to use two tanks to accomplish this particular journey, but it will be well worth the weight as this dive presents visitors with some truly spectacular scenery.
+The land base for this dive is an active Bedouin camp, and most divers can expect to use two oxygen tanks to accomplish this particular journey, but it will be well worth the weight as this dive presents visitors with some truly spectacular scenery.